Data protection legislation

 - Ensure that your personal data is not transferred abroad without suitable safeguards

-- Ensure that your rights on personal data we hold on you can be fully exercised under the General Data Protection Regulation
+- Ensure that your rights on personal data we hold on you can be fully exercised under the UK General Data Protection Regulation

 These rights include: